Actifio/WindowsMaskingScriptSupport/readme.md

 On the next panel you can set it up any way you like,  if the database is called smalldb, then ideally use this:

 * Source DB name:      smalldb
-* Prepmount DB name:   unmaskedsmalldb
+* Prepmount DB name:   premasking
 * Final mount DB name: maskedsmalldb

 ### Validation